 Some organizations, depending on their industry, are required to adhere to strict regulations, including the Payment Card Industry Data Security Standard (PCI DSS) for those that keep customers’ credit card numbers.
 Network segmentation can isolate all credit card information within a strict security zone and create rules letting only authorized users to access the area.

 While network segmentation may come with certain costs, experts say its benefits outweigh the challenges.
-Some of these are:
+Some of these are identified below.

 Slow Down Attackers

 No organization is immune to attacks, cyber or otherwise.
 A total of 1,001 data breaches exposing almost 165 million records in the U.S. alone were recorded in 2020.
 But network segmentation can buy companies extra time during an attack.
 Attackers that successfully breach a segmented target network will need additional time to break out of a segmented portion to get to what they really want.

 Since robust network segmentation can keep attackers from breaking out of a subnet before an organization contains the breach, their access is also cut.
 As such, the damage caused by the breach is limited.

 Network segmentation makes it easier for organizations to protect their most sensitive data.
 They can limit access to this to a handful of people.
 Should data loss occur, identifying the cause would be easier, too.

 Make Least Privilege Policy Implementation Possible